 Address: Queen Elizabeth Country Park, Gravel Hill, Waterlooville, PO8 0QE

-Flint Barn Cafe can be found directly on the SDW route, just as you approach Cocking and right by the Cocking Hill car park which makes it a very handy place to get lunch.
-Check out their website for their menu and dogs are welcome on leads!
+Cadence Cycle Club Cocking can be found directly on the SDW route, just as you approach Cocking and right by the Cocking Hill car park which makes it a very handy place to get lunch.
+Check out their website for their menu and they have water refills and bike charging points too!

 Amberley Tea Rooms, Amberley

 Amberley Village Tea Rooms can be found nearby the SDW and is just a short walk down the main road (B2139).
 You can get delicious cake and tea/coffee here in a lovely quaint setting and in the peaceful and pretty village of Amberley, which is definitely worth walking around as there are lots of cute cottages.

 Address: The Square, Amberley, Arundel BN18 9SR